Feral goat: New Zealand

-Three goat species has been known to exist within New Zealand, namely the Arapawa goat, the Auckland Island goat and the New Zealand goat.
+Three goat breeds have been known to exist within New Zealand, namely the Arapawa goat, the Auckland Island goat and the New Zealand goat.
 Out of the three, the Arapawa goat's populations are too small for it to be any threat at all to the Arapaoa Island that it resides on, with them today being noted to be critically endangered.

 The Auckland Island goat was introduced in the 19th century to serve as a food source for castaways on the Auckland Island.
 Although about 100 goats were observed to have lived on the island at the time, this population managed to do considerable damage to the island's ecosystem.
 As a result, the goat population was located and dealt with accordingly.
 About 60 goats were exported off the island for domestication in 1992 and the remaining population was killed off.
 As of 1999, the Auckland Island goat has been considered extinct.

-The last species, the New Zealand feral goats, were brought onto the North and South Islands in 1773 by early explorers, whalers, sealers and settlers who brought goats with them for food and bartering.
+The last breed, the New Zealand goat, were brought onto the North and South Islands in 1773 by early explorers, whalers, sealers and settlers who brought goats with them for food and bartering.
 Over time, more goats were brought in for a variety of purposes, from livestock to the handling of other invasive plant species.
 This problem culminated in 14% of New Zealand now being populated by feral goats, all of which have begun to destroy the natural florae of the islands.
-Currently, hunting and training Judas goats are the primary means of handling the threat but this has not done much to stop the goats and they still remain a threat.
+Currently, hunting and training Judas goats are the primary means of handling the threat, but this has not done much to stop the goats and they still remain a threat.